paulloisel/Eulith_AI_Agent/Readme.md

 - B. [Chat Completion Assistant: Ananke, your personnal assistant](https://github.com/paulloisel/Eulith_AI_Agent/blob/main/Readme.md#b-chat-completion-assistant-ananke-your-personnal-assistant-robot) :robot:
 - C. [Appendix](https://github.com/paulloisel/Eulith_AI_Agent/blob/main/Readme.md#c-appendix-question) :question:

+# Clarification

+Completion Assistant from part A use a real FineTuning technique.
+This means that to update the model or use it with a new API_KEY you have to retrain the model which is sometimes long and is costly.
+Chat Completion Assistant from part B is a 'fake' trainned chatGPT clone.
+This means that I used hidden conversations with it to make it learn things.
+Then you don't have to train anything before using it, just replace your API_KEY and go with the flow!
+This is particularly usefull when you want something quickly and specific.

 # A. Completion Assistant: The Code Surgeon :space_invader:

 ## Motivation